jacobg1/archive-search/README.md

     'week',
     'year'
   ],
-  max: 500,  // the max results to return from search (optional)
+  max: 500,  // the max results to return from search (optional, defaults to 50)
-  sortBy: { // which fields to sort by and whether to sort ascending or descending (optional)
+  sortBy: { // which fields to sort by and whether to sort ascending or descending (optional, can specify up to three)
     year: 'asc',
-    downloads: 'asc',
+    date: 'asc',
-    title: 'desc'
+    downloads: 'desc'
   },
 }